 Mike Farrell, Columnist, Adviser

 Mike Farrell is KyForward’s First Amendment columnist and senior adviser to the reporting staff.
-He is an associate professor in the School of Journalism and Telecommunications and director of the Scripps Howard First Amendment Center at the University of Kentucky.
+He is a professor in the School of Journalism and Media and director of the Scripps Howard First Amendment Center at the University of Kentucky.
 He was a journalist for nearly 20 years at The Kentucky Post, serving as city editor and managing editor.
 He earned his Ph.D from the University of Kentucky.
 He and his wife Marsha live in Covington and are the parents of two grown sons – and proud grandparents to six young grandchildren.
-Contact him at email@example.com.
+Contact him at firstname.lastname@example.org.